 Securing a tenant’s deposit is a pretty run of the mill process for landlords.
-Nothing new there; seems pretty straightforward; you can quickly secure your tenant’s deposit online, perhaps even simultaneously watch a little bit of porn to fill in the page-loading blanks.
+Nothing new there; seems pretty straightforward; you can quickly secure your tenant’s deposit online, perhaps even simultaneously taking a dump.
 Job done.

 - (a)the name, address, telephone number, e-mail address and any fax number of the scheme administrator(1) of the authorised tenancy deposit scheme(2) applying to the deposit;